 Without having to convert or upgrade your existing Web Intelligence documents, this new look and feel:

 - Proposes one single experience, common to both the Web and Desktop accesses.

 - Simplifies the workflows thanks to highly intuitive interfaces.

 - Is aligned with the interfaces and principles of other SAP products.

-Its Support Package 2 will be released in a couple of days.
-It contains several catch-up features requested by users, optimized user interfaces for better usability and it introduces some astonishing features.
+Its Support Package 2 contains several catch-up features requested by users, optimized user interfaces for better usability and it also introduces some astonishing features.
 This article is a complement of the official SAP documentation and summarizes these changes for Web Intelligence and Semantic Layer:

 - Web Intelligence: Report Description and Hide Report